-The resale of shares covered by a registration statement could adversely affect the market price of our common stock in the public market, should one develop, which result would in turn negatively affect our ability to raise additional equity capital.
+The resale of shares covered by out effective resale registration statement could adversely affect the market price of our common stock in the public market, should one develop, which result would in turn negatively affect our ability to raise additional equity capital.

 The sale, or availability for sale, of our common stock in the public market may adversely affect the prevailing market price of our common stock and may impair our ability to raise additional capital by selling equity or equity-linked securities.
-We have agreed, at our expense, to prepare a registration statement, and to cause us to file a registration statement with the SEC registering the resale of 52,151,798 shares of our common stock issued in connection with the reverse merger and the private placement offering.
-Once effective, the registration statement will permit the resale of these shares at any time.
-The resale of a substantial number of shares of our common stock in the public market could adversely affect the market price for our common stock and make it more difficult for you to sell shares of our common stock at times and prices that you feel are appropriate.
-Furthermore, we expect that, because there will be a large number of shares registered pursuant to a registration statement, selling stockholders will continue to offer shares covered by such registration statement for a significant period of time, the precise duration of which cannot be predicted.
-Accordingly, the adverse market and price pressures resulting from an offering pursuant to a registration statement may continue for an extended period of time and continued negative pressure on the market price of our common stock could have a material adverse effect on our ability to raise additional equity capital.
+We filed a registration statement with the SEC registering the resale of 52,151,798 shares of our common stock issued in connection with the reverse merger and the private placement offering, which was declared effective by the SEC on September 25, 2020.
+The resale of a substantial number of shares of our common stock registered under the registration statement in the public market could adversely affect the market price for our common stock and make it more difficult for our stockholders to sell shares of our common stock at times and prices that they feel are appropriate.
+Furthermore, we expect that, because the large number of shares registered pursuant to the registration statement, selling stockholders will continue to offer shares covered by such registration statement for a significant period of time, the precise duration of which cannot be predicted.
+Accordingly, the adverse market and price pressures resulting from sales under the registration statement may continue for an extended period of time and continued negative pressure on the market price of our common stock could have a material adverse effect on our ability to raise additional equity capital.